Cohomology of Tanabe algebras: Introduction

 \section{Introduction}

 The homology of diagram algebras is an emerging area of study.
 Diagram algebras are examples of augmented algebras and their homology and cohomology can be defined in terms of certain $\Tor$ and $\Ext$ groups following \cite[Definition 2.4.4]{Benson1}.
-Examples of algebras that have been studied include the Temperley-Lieb algebras (\cite{BH1}), the Brauer algebras (\cite{BHP}), the partition algebras (\cite{BHP2, Boyde2}), the Jones annular algebras (\cite{Boyde2}), the rook algebras (\cite{Boyde}), and the rook-Brauer algebras (\cite{Boyde}).
+Examples of algebras that have been studied include the Temperley--Lieb algebras \cite{BH1,Sroka}, the Brauer algebras \cite{BHP}, the partition algebras \cite{BHP2, Boyde2}, the Jones annular algebras \cite{Boyde2}, the rook algebras and the rook-Brauer algebras \cite{Boyde}.

-The partition algebras, $P_n(\delta)$ (where $n$ is a positive integer and $\delta$ is a parameter in a unital, commutative ground ring), were introduced independently by Martin (\cite{Martin-partition}) and Jones (\cite{Jones-partition}) to study the Potts model.
-Jones showed that the partition algebras exhibit a \emph{Schur-Weyl duality} with the symmetric groups.
-Tanabe (\cite{Tanabe}) introduced a family of subalgebras, $\mathcal{T}_n(\delta,r)$, of the partition algebra, one for each positive integer $r$, and demonstrated that these subalgebras exhibit a Schur-Weyl duality with certain complex reflection groups.
-Our treatment of the Tanabe algebras will follow that of Orellana (\cite{Orellana}).
+The partition algebras, $P_n(\delta)$ (where $n$ is a positive integer and $\delta$ is a parameter in a unital, commutative ground ring), were introduced independently by Martin \cite{Martin-partition} and Jones \cite{Jones-partition} to study the Potts model.
+Jones showed that the partition algebras exhibit a \emph{Schur--Weyl duality} with the symmetric groups, so called because it takes a similar form to the classical statement of Schur--Weyl duality between the symmetric groups and the general linear groups.
+We note below that other diagram algebras exhibit similar Schur--Weyl dualities.

+Loosely speaking, a partition $n$-diagram is an undirected graph on two columns of vertices, where the connected components determine and are determined by a partition of the vertices.
+The algebra $P_n(\delta)$ is spanned linearly by such diagrams with a product given by composing partitions (recalled in Section \ref{alg-sec} below).